 Adaptable chassis and consistent brakes

 Audi Sport customer racing is breaking new ground in chassis adjustment.
 The McPherson design on the front axle makes it possible to implement changes to the kinematics faster than ever before.
 Whereas the previous bolting system always required a chassis measurement for changes, spacer components known as shims can now be inserted in the control arm and track rod in a matter of minutes.
 In four different widths from 1.2 to 10 millimeters at the wishbone, they can be combined in such a way that camber changes from 2 to 7 degrees at the front axle can be variably adjusted.
 Without wheel alignment, the respective session can be continued on the race weekend – an unbeatable advantage, for example, when changing the set-up at short notice during qualifying.
 The Audi RS 3 LMS also features track rods as standard on the four-link rear axle to achieve bump steer effects.
 They support the agility of the race car when turning in.
 Other variables of the suspension kinematics such as anti-dive and anti-lift, the height of roll centers, caster or the distance of the subframes to the body when the ride height is changed offer all the options a team could wish for when setting up.
 For the first time, the stabilizers have a quick-release fastener and can therefore be replaced at short notice.
 This gives the engineers even more freedom: In total, there are nine stabilizer settings on the front axle and six on the rear axle.
 Different springs and dampers that can be adjusted in two ways complete the chassis setup options.
 The brakes, whose dimensions are limited by the regulations, operate in a more favorable thermal window in the new model.
 In addition to the discs, the ventilation also includes the highly stressed six-piston calipers on the front axle for the first time.
+An ABS system is optionally available for endurance races.
 With all these innovations, the Audi RS 3 LMS offers more race car feeling than ever before.